 Public objectives are not spontaneously adopted by one individual, and then another, and then another, like a group objective with increasing popularity might be.
 Individuals can rarely discover public objectives through their own personal objectives, nor can they find self-regarding reasons for espousing a public objective.
 Instead, they only come to understand and espouse public objectives through theoretical reflection or instruction on societal affairs.
 The perspective in a public objective is, if not altruistic, at least egalitarian.
 The objective is to achieve something which is good for everyone, and an individual must think philosophically to be able to adopt this perspective.

-However, the philosophical nature pf public objectives does not necessarily mean that it would be very complicated or difficult to understand public objectives.
+However, the philosophical nature of public objectives does not necessarily mean that it would be very complicated or difficult to understand public objectives.
 It doesn’t take much reflection to reach the conclusion that better security will be provided by a public organization for everyone than by competing organizations for selected individuals, or by each individual for himself.
-But it does require a fundamental shift to an egalitarian perspective where everyone’s interested are accounted equal.
+But it does require a fundamental shift to an egalitarian perspective where everyone’s interests are taken into account equally.